-Status and Performance of Charter Schools Authorized by Spokane Public Schools a) Student Achievement i.
-Academic proficiency (2018-19 data is not yet available.)
+Status and Performance of Charter Schools Authorized by Spokane Public Schools

-SPS authorized charter schools completed their third year of operation.
-Pride Prep continues to grow and add a new grade level each year, while Spokane International Academy reached full capacity serving grades K-8 as of the 2018-19 school year.
-We have included each charter school's State Report Card and sub-group data, as provided by OSPI.
+SPS authorized charter schools completed their fourth year of operation.
+Pride Prep continues to grow and add a new grade level each year, expecting to reach full capacity in 2020-21, while Spokane International Academy reached full capacity serving grades K-8 as of the 2018-19 school year.